 Excess sugar doesn’t just mess with our energy levels and potentially lead to type 2 diabetes and piling on the pounds.
-It’s also an inflammatory food, which means that eating lots of it can lead to a build up of inflammation in the body.
+It’s also an inflammatory food, which means that consuming lots of it can lead to a build up of inflammation in the body.

-This is because, when we eat sugar, the pancreas releases the hormone insulin, that helps the body deal with the excess sugar in the blood.
+This is because, when we consume sugar, the pancreas releases the hormone insulin, that helps the body deal with the excess sugar in the blood.
 The more sugar, the more insulin and subsequently, the more inflammation as insulin causes inflammation in high doses.

-Since chronic inflammation can lead to a worsening of skin conditions such as acne, if you have problem skin, cutting down on sugary foods could help to improve your skin.
+Since chronic inflammation can lead to a worsening of skin conditions such as acne.
+If you have problem skin, cutting down on sugary foods could help to improve your skin.
 And what better way to start than with breakfast?!

 Regardless of your sugar intake at breakfast, and any other time of day, looking after your skin is important.
 Our range of alkalising, specialist skincare products as been developed, by us, to soothe and nurture stressed our skin, Give us a try!